jerkos/mzOS/docs/run_analysis.md

 ## Perform analysis

 Installing mzOS made a script available in your current environnement.
-It is called `mzos`.
+It is called `mzos_script`.
 The aim of this script is to perform an analysis given a XCMS peaklist:

 * Deisotoping
 * Feature annotation (adducts, fragments)